JamieLL/Agent-Models-for-Causal-Scene-Generation/README.md

 ## Abstract

 In this course - CS 7290: Causal Machine Learning - we have been learning to reflect on a data generating process and represent it with a causal model.
-However, if we take a [vision-as-inverse-graphics](https://ps.is.tuebingen.mpg.de/research_fields/inverse-graphics) view of computer vision, we could think of captions as a natural language representation of the data generating process that generated tge accompanying image.
+However, if we take a [vision-as-inverse-graphics](https://ps.is.tuebingen.mpg.de/research_fields/inverse-graphics) view of computer vision, we could think of captions as a natural language representation of the data generating process that generated the accompanying image.

 Our project is to take these natural language descriptions and turn them into the basic ingrediates of a probabilistic programs, and then convert it into a picture.
 In this project, we designed an object-oriented causal effect model which can generate a reasonable image from the model result.
 The structure of the object-oriented causal effect model is inspired by [Practical Probabilistic Programming](https://dl.acm.org/doi/book/10.5555/3033232) Chapter 7.